 Accelerate energy cost savings, improve housing affordability and keep the local economy moving

 Increase home comfort, health and quality of life for residents

-About the CEF offer
+About CEF funding

 FCM offers support throughout the delivery of a home-energy upgrade financing program through the following funding options: